EffectOrientedProgramming/book/Chapters/02_Introduction.md

 Because failure is unpredictable, it is another kind of Effect.
 An Effect System also manages failure.

-A function typically returns the anticipated “answer,” even though you know that might not happen—there could be failures.
+A function typically returns the anticipated "answer," even though you know that might not happen—there could be failures.
 An Effect System creates a structure as the return type from a function.
-This structure contains the expected “answer,” but it also contains failure information.
+This structure contains the expected "answer," but it also contains failure information.
 Every possible failure type is enumerated in this return structure.
 Like everything else, the return structure has a type—and this incorporates all the failure types.
 Failures are now part of the type system.